 Printable PDF

 BioJapan 2019 was held at Pacifico Yokohama (Yokohama, Kanagawa Prefecture) on October 9-11, 2019.In addition to Regenerative Medicine Japan 2019, which was held in conjunction with BioJapan 2019 as in 2018, the Ministry of the Environment also established a new Bioeconomy Zone, and the Ministry of Health, Labor and Welfare sponsored the Japan Healthcare Venture Summit 2019, sponsored by the Ministry of Health, Labour and Welfare, was also held concurrently this year.
 The exhibition attracted more than 970 exhibitors from 26 countries, with more than 17,000 visitors, and more than 1,300 companies participated in partnering business meetings, one of the main attractions of the event, with the total number of business meetings apparently exceeding 11,000.
-The number of participating companies from overseas has been increasing every year, indicating that the trend toward open innovation, in which companies seek a wide range of business opportunities, including overseas, is becoming stronger.
-The Pharmaceutical Manufacturers Association of Japan (PMAJ) also participated as one of the sponsoring organizations, and many of its member companies made presentations, and many companies and organizations exhibited alliance booths, where they met with academia and venture companies for active information exchange and interaction.
+The number of participating companies from overseas has been increasing every year, indicating that the trend toward open innovation, which seeks a wide range of business opportunities including those overseas, is getting stronger.
+JPMA also participated as one of the sponsoring organizations, and many of its member companies made presentations, and many companies and organizations exhibited alliance booths, where they met with academia and venture companies, and actively exchanged information.

 BioJapan is Japan's international biotechnology comprehensive event, and since 1986, it has been held for the 21st time in 2019.
-Organized by an organizing committee consisting of nine organizations, including the Japan Bioindustry Association and the Pharmaceutical Manufacturers Association of Japan, the event featured numerous seminars and presentations of academic seeds, as well as active exchanges through presentations centered on bio-ventures.
+Organized by an organizing committee consisting of nine organizations, including the JPMA, and led by the Bioindustry Association of Japan (BIAJ), the event featured numerous seminars and presentations of academic seeds, as well as active exchanges through presentations centered on bio ventures.
 The scale of the event has expanded year by year, surpassing the scale of 2018, which was the largest ever, and attracted many participants from academia, bio-ventures, bio-clusters, government officials, and companies in the pharmaceutical, chemical, food, and other fields.
 The number of exhibiting and partnering organizations was the largest ever, and many interviews were organized, making this the largest partnering event in Asia.

 Opening Ceremony and Keynote Speech